-The department head's evaluation and recommendation will be submitted to the college dean no later than September 10.
+The department head's evaluation and recommendation will be submitted to the college dean no later than September 20 (February 15 for the first year evaluation).
 In case of a negative recommendation, the department head will inform the faculty member in writing.

-The dean's response and recommendation shall be submitted to the Provost no later than September 20.
+The dean's recommendation shall be submitted to the Provost no later than September 30 (February 22 for the first year evaluation).
 In case of a negative recommendation, the dean will notify the faculty member.
-The Provost will submit any negative recommendation to the President and to the faculty member by September 25.
-The President will notify the faculty member of any decision for non-continuation on or before October 1.
+The Provost will submit any negative recommendation to the President and to the faculty member by October 10 (March 1 for the first year evaluation).
+The President will notify the faculty member of any decision for non-continuation on or before October 15 (March 1 for the first year evaluation).

 The probationary requirement may be satisfied through full-time faculty service for five (5) years as an assistant professor or above at WKU.
+Review typically occurs at the beginning of the sixth full year.
 Under exceptional circumstances, the University may consider tenure in less than the usual probationary time.
 Authorized leaves of absences will not be credited toward eligibility for tenure unless otherwise specified at the time they are taken.

 - b.
-The procedures to be followed in tenure recommendations are: - i.
-The department head will be responsible for notifying probationary faculty of the date for consideration of mandatory tenure.
-A faculty member who has applied for tenure before the sixth year of service at WKU may withdraw from the process at any time without prejudice.
-However, a tenure review must occur in the sixth year.
-A faculty member may withdraw a tenure application at any stage of the review during the review process prior to final action by the Board of Regents, but withdrawal of the application at any point during the sixth-year review constitutes a de facto resignation from WKU effective at the end of the academic year. - ii.
+For faculty hired with a probationary period, the procedures to be followed in tenure recommendations are: - i.
+The department head will be responsible for notifying probationary faculty of the date for mandatory consideration of tenure, typically the beginning of the sixth full year.
+A faculty member who has applied for tenure before the mandatory tenure year may withdraw from the process at any time without prejudice.
+However, a tenure review must occur in the mandatory year.
+A faculty member may withdraw a tenure application at any stage of the review during the review process prior to final action by the Board of Regents, but withdrawal of the application at any point during the mandatory review year constitutes a de facto resignation from WKU effective at the end of the academic year, unless the candidate submits a formal letter of resignation.
+If accepted by the Office of the Provost this formal resignation will be effective at the end of the next academic year. - ii.
 Tenure-track faculty members holding a probationary term of appointment may be granted an extension of the maximum probationary period with no resulting change in employment obligations.
-See Section V.B.4. of this Handbook, Extension of the Probationary Period. - iii.
+See academic policy 1.1240 on the Academic Affairs Policies page. - iii.
 Faculty members being considered will be responsible for providing the tenured faculty by October 1 with all materials that they wish to be considered in the tenure decision.
 After the candidate submits all relevant evaluation materials for consideration by the October 1 deadline, nothing may be added or removed from these materials except the addition of recommendation letters. - iv.
 Before November 1, the department head will convene all tenured faculty members and preside at the election of a chair of the tenure committee.
 In convening all tenured faculty members within a department, the department head must consider relationships among faculty to avoid any appearance of impropriety in the tenure process.

-A candidate's spouse/domestic partner or significant other is explicitly excluded from service on the tenure committee.
+Any faculty member having a conflict of interest as defined in Section II.X is explicitly excluded from service on the tenure committee.
 Exclusion of a faculty member from the tenure committee on the basis of any other relationship requires approval from the dean of the college.